Iron-Stag-Games/Lync/README.md

 | Terrain.$terrainRegion | Terrain.$path |
 | Terrain.$terrainMaterialColors | Terrain.$path |

+> [!NOTE]
-> Complex expressions in property fields may not be supported by other tools, so please avoid doing things like math or calling string functions when releasing packages.
+> Complex expressions in property fields may not be supported by other tools, so when releasing packages made with Lync, avoid using things like math or string functions.
 >
 > Simple expressions like `Color3.new(0, 0, 0)` are easy for other tools to interpret without using a Luau VM.